mindthemath/home/content/workshops/packaging.md

 ### For Academics:
 Being comfortable with Python packaging can be incredibly helpful for researchers looking to publish their work in academic journals.
 By packaging their code into a reusable and sharable format, they can increase the transparency and reproducibility of their work.

-Moreover, packaging code makes it easier for other researchers to understand the implementation of novel algorithms and to build on them, leading to increased collaboration and faster scientific progress.
+Packaging code makes it easier for other researchers to understand the implementation of novel algorithms and to build on them, leading to increased collaboration and faster scientific progress.
 Furthermore, it becomes simpler to create and share research software libraries, which can benefit the wider research community.

-Overall, becoming proficient in Python packaging is a valuable skill for any researcher looking to increase the impact and visibility of their work.
+Becoming proficient in Python packaging is a valuable skill for any researcher looking to increase the impact and visibility of their work.

 ### For Everyone: